-- 1. Describe your program/project including baseline data such as the demographics of the students you currently serve or plan to serve, any success data you have on your program, and the nature of the services you provide. - 2.
-Is this a proposal for a new program/project or enhancement to an existing program?
-Explain. - 3.
-What is the goal for your proposed project? - 4.
+2. Is this a proposal for a new program/project or enhancement to an existing program?
+Explain.
+Click here to enter text.

+- 3. What is the goal for your proposed project?
+Click here to enter text. - 4.
 How will the proposed project improve equity in educational outcomes for target group students in the areas of (a) access, (b) course completion, (c) ESL and basic skills completion, (d) degree and certificate completion, and/or (e) transfer?